Violetta Thurstan: First World War

 By the end of 1915 she was back in Russia as a representative of the NUTN offering support for refugees on the Eastern front.
 This was described in The People who Run: the Tragedy of the Refugees in Russia: a "vivid account" of the situation for about five million "haggard" people, by Thurstan's estimate.
 Late in 1916 she was made matron of a hospital in De Panne, close to the Belgian front line, and shortly after that was posted even nearer the front to manage a dressing station in Koksijde.
 Her efforts in evacuating wounded soldiers from Koksijde under fire earned her the Military Medal.
 She also received the Russian Cross of St George (4th class), the Belgian Queen Elisabeth Medal, the Serbian Order of St Sava, the 1914 Star and other awards.

 The evacuation left her with delayed concussion and she needed another period of convalescence in the UK.
 She published A text book of war nursing in 1917.
-Her last posting of the war was as matron to Ostrovo field hospital in Macedonia near the Salonika front.
+Her last posting of the war was as matron to Ostrovo field hospital in Macedonia near the Salonika front between 1917 and 1918.
 Malaria put an end to her time there.
 On recovery she was appointed to the Women's Royal Air Force as an administrator serving until September 1919.

 In 1978, she wrote another book about this period of her life, The Hounds of War Unleashed, which does not match all the details of Field Hospital, and may contain fictional elements.
 One academic suggests that her wartime books are influenced by her "romantic vision" of life.
 It has also been said that some information about Thurstan's earlier life is unclear and confusing.